Queries๐Ÿ”—

 1) Adding a FilterSet to the QueryType.
 These are explained in detail in the Filtering section.

 2) Defining a __filter_queryset__ classmethod.
-This method is used to filter all results returned by the QueryType.
+This method will always be called even if no other filtering is applied to the results.
 Use it to filter out items that should never be returned by the QueryType, e.g. archived items.

 from django.db.models import QuerySet